 In a letter of intent provided to WFAA, an attorney representing the Johnson Road Coalition threatens to file legal action that would prevent the Dent family from "...ever putting a shovel into the ground to build this commercial enterprise and destroy local property values."

-The city council approved the high-end Birch Tennis Club project in a six to zero vote at Tuesday's meeting.
-One councilman abstained, according to a city spokeswoman.
+The city council approved the high-end Birch Tennis Club project in a six to two vote at Tuesday's meeting.

 The same council narrowly rejected plans for the club last month after homeowners nearby the proposed site on Johnson Road raised concerns about plans for massive, so-called "bubble domes" that would house indoor tennis courts.